philipmulcahy/azad/README.md

 Check out [commercial_features.md](doc/commercial_features.md) for more detail.
 You need to actually subscribe to get the hidden features - giving directly to the JustGiving page will not work (though it all goes to the same charity destination).
 I am frequently assailed by folks who have given the minimum donation to the JustGiving page, and are angry that they have not been subscribed - I've put warnings similar to this one in all the places they will have passed on their route to doing the "wrong thing".

+## Selected Feedback

+* Thanks so much for your fine work on behalf of both PAH and Amazon users everywhere!
+* I want to thank you for the plugin.
+It saved me hours of time.
+Thanks!
+* I don't know how many man-hours Azad has saved me, but it's a lot, and I appreciate every one of them.
+Thank you.
+Please keep up the excellent work!
+(BTW, your trouble-shooting tips work great!)
+* Your Order History application is a great piece of coding & a HUGE time saver for everyone missing the facility Amazon so strangely removed & the PAH is a fantastic cause.
+Thank you !!!
+* Happy to donate to a good cause and getting the help of Phillip's program is great.
+Saved me a lot of time
+* Thank you for this app!
+Philip's Amazon Order History Reporter is a game changer!
+* I have a small business and find your tool invaluable for doing my VAT returns.
+Thank you for creating and maintaining it and for the very moving rationale behind your motivation for doing so.
+* Thank you or saving me n entire night of digging through amazon's horrible purchase list!
+* Thanks for the amazing Amazon Order History plugin.
+What an excellent cause as well.
+* Thank you!
+First, for the great and useful tool you've created; second, for paying all that effort forward to something as meaningful and important as Princess Alice.
+You are a good man.
+* Great extension.
+Saves a ton of time vs doing this manually.
+Amazon really is shafting their users here.
+One plus would to report the entire address or scape the postal code...

 # Help!

 ## Common problems, with some fixes